 What exactly are covenants, and what role do they play in God’s plans and covenant promises for creation?
 To help you along your journey, give biblical contexts, and spark discussion on the important themes of Scripture, we’ll explore the various covenants and reflect on what they mean.

-In broadest terms, a covenant is a type of formal agreement or alliance, similar to a contract.
-A covenant requires at least two parties and an agreed upon set of conditions.
+In broadest terms, the word covenant is a type of formal agreement or alliance, similar to a contract.
+A God's covenant requires at least two parties and an agreed upon set of conditions.
 We see an example of a covenant established between Abraham and his nephew Lot.
 When Lot and Abraham separate, they agree that Lot will choose which direction he prefers to go and Abraham will take to opposite direction.
-This agreement in designed to keep the peace and to establish claims for areas of land.
+This binding agreement in designed to keep the peace and to establish claims for areas of land.

 There is some disagreement among scholars over precisely how many Biblical covenants there are, with the number ranging from anywhere between 1 and 12+.
 We’ll take a closer look at a some of the most major Biblical covenants between God and His people and what they tell us about the Lord.

 The Edenic Covenant is the first in all of creation and applies to all of humanity.
 It is found in the book of Genesis chapter 1:28-30.
 God creates the entire world, including humanity in His image.
 Humans are given stewardship over all the earth and are tasked with filling and caring for it.
 This first God's covenant sets the tone for God’s relationship with humanity.
 God's desire is the flourishing of creation; this covenant establishes Divine providence and care, as God promised that humans will be strengthened and protected by nature and commands us to cultivate and protect it in return.